Mojahidmohd/Calculator/README.md

 # Calculator
 Simple project to deploy HTML Calculator with AWS Lambda via API Gateway, and also deployed it using Terraform.

-I have used the ChatGPT to genrate codes for HTML and AWS Lambda function (Python), then host the HTML page using AWS Amplify.
+I have used ChatGPT to generate codes for HTML and AWS Lambda function (Python), then hosted the HTML page using AWS Amplify.

 ## Cost
 All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
-Outside of the Free Tier, there may be small charges associated with building the app (less than $1 USD), but charges will continue to incur if you leave the app running.
-Please see the end of the YouTube video for instructions on how to delete all resources used in the video.
+After completing the project, it is better to delete all resources used.

 ## The Application Codes
-The application codes is here in this repository.
+The application codes are here in this repository.

 This is the diagram.